resource

 what belongs on the page

-The first version should be simple: show the starting resource, explain the course context, and point learners to the right next place.
+The first version should be simple: show the starting resource, explain the course context, and point learners to the resource, course link, webinar, waitlist, or community path.

 resource